silverjuke/silverjuke/docs/user-guide.md

 Currently the file formats BMP, GIF, ICO, IFF, JIF, JPE, JPEG, JPG, PXX, PNG, PNM, TIF, TIFF, XPM are supported.
-If several images are found, the correct cover is identified by one of the keyword defined in "Jukebox Settings / Music Library / Combine tracks to Albums":
+If several images are found, the correct cover is identified by one of the keyword defined in "Settings / Jukebox / Music Library / Combine tracks to Albums":

 - With the keywords you can define which words should appear in the file name of